 Erected by Order of the Eastern Star, Chalybeate Chapter.

 Location.
 44° 49.881′ N, 74° 30.546′ W. Marker is in Brushton, New York, in Franklin County.
 Marker is at the intersection of Washington Street (U.S. 11) and Spring Grove Road, on the right when traveling east on Washington Street.
-Touch for map.
 Marker is at the east end of the US 11 bridge over the Little Salmon River.
 US 11 is marked north-south, but is predominantly compass east-west across Franklin County.
+Touch for map.
 Marker is in this post office area: Brushton NY 12916, United States of America.
+Touch for directions.

 Also see . . .
 Chalybeate - Wikipedia.
 Chalybeate mineral spring waters contain salts of iron.
 (Submitted on November 24, 2014, by Anton Schwarzmueller of Wilson, New York.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 24, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 215 times since then.
+It was originally submitted on November 24, 2014, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 300 times since then and 38 times this year.
 Photos: 1, 2, 3, 4. submitted on November 24, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.